sudopluto/learning-how-to-live/age-19/list.md

 - anime
     - just look at mal ugh, will eventully write an importer
 - books
+    - nonfiction
         - Hackers and Painters
+    - fiction
         - Void Star
+        - Shadow of the Giant
+        - The Grace of Kings
+    - compsci
         - How To Design Programs 2e
         - Think Python 2e
 - games
     - Shadow Warrior
+    - Aragami
 - skills / hobbies
+    - knife sharpening
     - working out
     - anime
     - video games